Johnson County War: Siege of the TA Ranch

 The WSGA group then headed north on Sunday toward Buffalo to continue its show of force.
 By early morning of the 11th however, news quickly came of a large hostile force heading towards them.
 They quickly rode and took refuge in the TA Ranch in Crazy Woman Creek.
 The sheriff's posse finally reached the remaining Invaders holed up in a log barn at the TA Ranch, but the latter managed to hold them back, resulting in a siege that would last for three days.
 The posse surrounded the whole ranch, building pits on the ground for cover and killing the Invaders' horses to prevent them from escaping.
-Throughout the battle, the Invaders incurred a number of casualties, including the deaths of gunmen Jim Dudley and Alex Lowther, as well as several more who tried to escape through a fusillade.
+Throughout the battle, the Invaders incurred a number of casualties, including two of the gunmen: Jim Dudley and Alex Lowther.
 As the siege dragged on, a settler rode off to Fort McKinney requesting to borrow a cannon but was turned down.
 A blacksmith named Rap Brown tried to build his own cannon, but it exploded upon first testing.
 He then built a siege engine that the posse referred to as a "go-devil' or "ark of safety" - a large, bullet-resistant wagon that would help the settlers get close to the ranch so they could throw dynamite at the Invaders.